St John the Baptist Church, Adel

 The Grade I listed, mainly Norman Church of Saint John the Baptist in Adel, Leeds, West Yorkshire, England has been described by Nicholas Pevsner as 'one of the best and most complete Norman churches in Yorkshire'.
 It is most notable for its magnificent south doorway with surrounding carvings, and highly carved Norman chancel arch.
 There is also a replica of a 13th-century sanctuary ring on the exterior of the south door, the original having unfortunately been stolen in 2002.
 The church is an active Anglican parish church in the archdeaconry of Leeds and the Diocese of Leeds.

 History

 The church is of Norman origin having been built between 1150 and 1170.
 Alterations were made in the 14th and 16th centuries.
 The west gable and bellcote were built between 1838 and 1839 by R. D. Chantrell, who also restored the chancel roof in 1843, while the nave roof was restored in 1879.
-The paternal grandparents of the Duchess of Cambridge married at Adel Church in December 1946.
+The paternal grandparents of Catherine, Princess of Wales married at Adel Church in December 1946.

 The church was Grade I listed on 26 September 1963; the sundial, a mounting block and several memorials are Grade II listed.